 JOSEPH M. COLOMBO

-Joseph M. Colombo is a New England-born, San Francisco-based post-classical composer and noise maker.
+Joseph M. Colombo [he/his] is a New England-born, San Francisco-based post-classical composer and noise maker.
 He has written music for orchestras, chamber ensembles, electronics, stage, film, installations, and everything in between.
 His work has a vibrant energy, often exhibiting a strong rhythmic drive, and has been referred to as “a powerful auditory experience” and “a wash of sound and color” (I Care If You Listen).